daria-marczak/devnotes/masteringgit.md

 ## Working paths
 If we have a file that we want to reset to its previous version and try to use ``git reset --hard HEAD fileName``, git will tell us that it cannot do hard reset with paths.
 The most common way to do this is using checkout: ``git checkout HEAD fileName``.
 It's one of the most distructive commands in git.

+## Project history
+We can use ``git log --graph --decorate --oneline"`` to get a more graphical representation of the history of our project.
+If we want to see the details about a commit that a branch points at, ``git show SHA1`` will show it to us.
+We can also refer to it as branch name instead of SHA1. ``git show HEAD^`` will show a parent commit of the HEAD.
+Whenever a more remote parent is needed, we should call ``git show HEAD~6`` where the number stands for how many commits from the HEAD it is.
+However with multiple parents it becomes more complicated.
+Where there are two parents and they are 2 commits away from the HEAD, we should call ``git show HEAD~2^2``.

+``git show HEAD@{"1 month ago"}`` works too.

+``git blame fileName`` will show all the changes made in the specified file.

+With ``git diff`` we can also compare the current commit with the two commits earlier: ``git diff HEAD HEAD~2``.
+We can also compare branches: ``git diff branchName master``.

+### Log
+Most useful method to explore history.  ``git log --patch`` will give detailed info about a commit.
+We can also filter the commits using ``git log --grep <word>`` to show us only the specified word in the message.
+If we want to list the commits that are in master branch but not in a specific branch, we should use ``git log specificBranchName..master --online``.

+## Fixing mistakes in the history
+**Never rebase shared commits.** It actually changes history, as it copies old commits to new commits.
+It can introduce conflict that would be extremely tricky to fix.

+### Changing the latest commit
+Instead of doing a second commit, we want to change the previous one so that it's completed. ``git commit --amend`` will kind of merge the commits together

+Git will actually copies the previous commit and then the branch is changing place to point the new commit.
+The previous one will be then garbage collected.

+### Interactive rebases
+When we have a commit that has been done quite some time ago and we want to fix that, we could actually commit the fix once more and then use the command ``git rebase --interactive`` ( ``--i`` for short).
+We will then have a list of commits.
+We can move up and down and use the commands git presents, i.e. "reword" for changing the message of the commit.
+If we had a conflict in commits we are rebasing, we need to solve the conflict once more.

+### Reflog
+It's a reference log that informs about all the changes to head that we have done.
+Every checkout, rebase, commit, reset will be noted.
+Every action has a SHA1 so we can still look at some of the garbaged collected files.
+We can recover them.

+### Reverting commits
+We can use `` git revert SHA1``. **Revert does not mean undo**.
+The closest one to it is probably ``reset``.